Kethmika2004/Tom-Jerry_Image_Classification/README.md

 > *"Character recognition in video frames is a fundamental challenge in computer vision."*

-This project tackles a **4-class image classification problem**: given a frame extracted from the classic *Tom & Jerry* cartoon series, predict which character(s) appear in it.
+This project tackles a **4 class image classification problem**: given a frame extracted from the classic *Tom & Jerry* cartoon series, predict which character(s) appear in it.

 | Class | Meaning |
 |:---:|:---|